Image by studiogstock on Freepik

 I was also going through a horrible phase mentally at that point.
 My priority for a long time though, was making sure that he was strong enough not to crumble down completely yet again.
 I’m sure he wanted to be my support too, but he was broken beyond words back then to do that.
 And that knowledge made me disregard what I really felt and instead focus on how it would affect him if I was honest about what I didn’t like.
 Except for once or twice, when I thought that maybe being honest could take our friendship back to its true old self, I chose to ignore the things that irritated the hell out of me and not talk about it, in my effort to keep him positive and happy, while the same things rotted in my mind and eventually killed the last bit of wanting to stay best friends.

 Looking back, I know that even if I talked about it, it wouldn’t really have made much of a difference, that things would have turned out the way they did at some point.
-I still kept at it a little too desperately even when he had pulled through, and somewhere that took a toll on me, but I never regretted it even for a minute.
+But still, I kept at it a little too desperately even when he had pulled through, and somewhere that took a toll on me, but I never regretted it even for a minute.
 I was happy that I saw him through what was the bleakest phase of his life and stood by his side when he won the battle.
 I was and I will always be happy that I was there, the same way he had been there for me all through our 17 years.

-But one fine day, when I knew that his life wouldn’t shatter even if I wasn’t around to cushion his falls or make him feel good about his wins, I just decided to stop lying to myself as well as to him.
-I am not proud of how I ended it.
-I simply ended it, without a long talk, without any real explanation, without thinking one last time of how and whether the friendship could be saved… nothing.
-I was done with it and I did not have even a single ounce of energy left to even want to save it anymore.
 We had a rather trivial spat, which to any outsider wouldn’t look like reason enough to walk away from your best friend.
 I guess that was probably just a reason I wanted, to finally say “I am done.
 We are done.
 And I am leaving.”
 That sounds cruel and selfish, I know.
 But I have never felt guilt or regret in it.
 I know that he waited for a while thinking I was taking some time off and would come back.
 That way, maybe he went through the grieving phase a little, and I am sorry for that.
 I wish we just went our ways when we both were on the same page of knowing that it was over.
 Eventually he must also have accepted the fact that this time, we were really done.

 There are things which sometimes remind me of him of course and I remember him with a smile.
 But I haven’t thought even once “I wish he was here” or “I wish I could talk to him”, because I took the leap of leaving only when I really knew in my heart that “we” weren’t and wouldn’t ever be the same again.
 And it’s okay.
 Unlike what we believed as two naïve young “besties”, we can live without each other and we are doing exactly that, very well too I believe.
 I do wish that he finds only happiness and more happiness in his life ahead and I know that he now has the strength to rise all by himself, any time he falls again.
 Thank you so much for all the good times, and goodbye! 🙂